By Nancy Virden (c) 2016, updated 2025

 Lost in the consequences of our sin, he walks us through yet another life lesson using His living Word, the Holy Bible.
 He raises us up and sets our feet back on solid ground.
 This is Love.

-Recently, a woman struggling with suicidal thoughts asked the reason I stay alive when major depression challenges my thinking.
+Recently, a woman struggling with suicidal thoughts asked me the reason I stay alive when major depression challenges my thinking.
 The answer is simple: because the God of mercy, faithfulness, and love has me breathing.
-I surrender to the One who has been around this block with millions of believers.
+I surrender to the Almighty One who has been around this block with millions of believers.
 He knows what I do not.

 In him lives eternal hope.